darrenchurchill/LS180-exercises/README.md

 ### Sections

 1. Easy 1

+    These should all be executed in order by filename.

 2. DML, DDL, and DCL
 3. DDL (Data Definition Language)
 4. DML (Data Manipulation Language)